chinarosesz/AzureDevOps.InteractiveLogin/README.md

 # Introduction
-Sample console application to interactively log user in the microsoft.com tenant and retrieve a list of projects from an Azure DevOps organization.
+Sample console application to interactively sign in user for the microsoft.com tenant.
+Once the user is authenticated, the application calls Azure DevOps API to retrieve a list of projects from a specified organization supplied in appsettings.json.

-# Instructions
+# How to Run Console Application
-1. Run the console applicaton after cloning the repository
+1. Build console application in Visual Studio after cloning the repository
 2. By default it uses my ADO organization, you can change which organization by updating appsettings.json

 # References